Our Board of Directors

 Claire Gram is a health and policy planner with Vancouver Coastal Health.

-Claire Gram’s specialty is population health and she teaches and works throughout Metro Vancouver and the Whistler region.
-She is the principal of Clarity Consults.
-Claire is the board member that walks and bikes everywhere.
-Her favourite walk is around Trout Lake with her family
+Claire Gram is interested in the health of people, and she as taught and worked throughout Metro Vancouver and the Whistler region.
+Claire walks and bikes everywhere, and says her favourite walk is around Trout Lake with her family.

 Sandy James is a city planner and formerly was the greenways planner for the City of Vancouver.
 She chaired the 2011 Walk21 Conference in Vancouver.